 The academic requirements vary from a programme to a programme.
 Please check the academic requirements mentioned in the "Admission requirements" for each master's programme before applying for formal admission.

 The International Office at UiT always verifies uploaded bachelor's degree diploma/transcipt with the issuing school/institution.
 If we are unable to verify your qualifications, you will not be offered admission.

 4- Proof of Financial Ability

-International applicants from outside the EU/EEA area, who are applying to our bachelor's or master's level study programmes, are required to document financial ability to cover their own living expenses for one academic year.
+International applicants from outside the EU/EEA area, who are applying to our bachelor's, master's and short programmes, are required to document financial ability to cover their own living expenses for one academic year.

 If financial ability is not documented, the application for admission will be rejected, regardless of academic qualifications.

 Last changed: 04.04.2018 10.48

 SCHOLARSHIPS AND FREEMOVER

 UiT The Arctic University of Norway does not offer scholarships to cover your living expenses in Norway unless you already have one before your arrival or under certain exchange schemes in collaboration with your home university.